 Richmond National Cemetery

-Richmond National Cemetery was established barely a year after the end of the Civil War, and it lies within what once were the fortification lines built by the Confederate Army.
+Established in 1866, Richmond National Cemetery was opened barely a year after the end of the Civil War and it lies within the former fortification lines built by the Confederate Army.
 As wartime had flooded Richmond’s earlier cemeteries with corpses, the first burials on this site were re-internments from Oakwood Cemetery and Hollywood Cemetery.
 Richmond National Cemetery is a reminder of the brutalities that war inflicted on the city and its inhabitants.
+The cemetery was established by the U.S. Congress through legislation in 1866.
+The cemetery is on the National Register of Historic Places since 1995.

 Backstory and Context

-Soon after the re-internments from Oakwood Cemetery and Hollywood Cemetery took place, those buried in the Belle Island Prison Camp cemetery were re-interred here.
-Later on, as local cemeteries such as Seven Pines National Cemetery and Cold Harbor National Cemetery were reaching their maximum capacities, many soldiers’ bodies were redirected instead of to the location originally intended for them.
-The high volume of bodies made apparent the need for more space, and only two years after Richmond National Cemetery was established, more land was purchased to expand the site.
-A second expansion would take place on 1906, which enlarged the cemetery to its current 9.7 acres.
+Two cemeteries, Oakwood and Hollywood, were bombarded with corpses of fallen soldiers so there were re-internments for those bodies in the Richmond National Cemetery.
+Soon after, those buried in the Belle Island Prison Camp cemetery were re-interred here as well.
+Later on, as local cemeteries such as Seven Pines National Cemetery and Cold Harbor National Cemetery were reaching their maximum capacities, many bodies were redirected towards Richmond.
+The high volume of bodies made it apparent the need for more space and only two years after Richmond National Cemetery was established, more land was purchased to expand the site.
+The cemetery is now 9.7 acres large.